vkure/CFB_Module2_Challenge/README.md

 python app.py
 ```

 Upon launching the application, you will be greeted with the following prompts.
-Pls respond accordingly.
+Pls respond accordingly; these are example inputs.

 ![Loan Qualifier Prompts](Images/Loan_Qualifier_App.PNG)